opensafely/documentation/docs/requests-intro.md

+## Onboarders

-When your project has been approved by NHSE, we will agree an intensive support period with you when our statisticians and engineers will be made available to get you started.
+When your project has been approved by NHS England, we will agree an intensive support period with you when our statisticians and engineers will be made available to get you started.

+## Q&A Forum

-If you're outside that support period, or you're just trying OpenSAFELY out, your first port of call should be our [Q&A forum](https://github.com/opensafely/documentation/discussions) in GitHub.
+If you're outside the onboarding support period, or you're just trying OpenSAFELY out, your first port of call should be our [Q&A forum](https://github.com/opensafely/documentation/discussions) in GitHub.
 Before asking for help here, please search the [Q&A forum](https://github.com/opensafely/documentation/discussions) and these documentation pages to check that your query hasn’t already been addressed.
 Some of the most common issues that users face when using OpenSAFELY are listed in the [FAQ page](https://github.com/opensafely/documentation/discussions/445) on the Q&A.

 ## Bug reports and feature requests